GovTechSG/ship-hats-migration/ship-hats-migration-overview.md

 # SHIP-HATS Migration Overview

-We are upgrading to SHIP-HATS 2.0 to a modern and updated CI/CD Platform on Software-as-a-Service (SaaS), offering a more seamless experience for Agencies to implement an end-to-end CI/CD solution.
+We are upgrading to SHIP-HATS 2.0. **SHIP-HATS 2.0 will be running on GitLab**, offering a seamless experience for Agencies to implement an end-to-end SaaS-based CI/CD solution.

 **Topics**
 - [Change Summary](#change-summary)